zikriyeurkmezcengiz/ai-agents-for-beginners/README.md

 ## 📂 Each lesson includes

-- A written lesson located in the README (Videos Coming March 2025)
+- A written lesson located in the README and a short video
 - Python code samples supporting Azure AI Foundry and Github Models (Free)
 - Links to extra resources to continue your learning